How to Choose Age Appropriate Books

 NWT Literacy Council Book List

 Do you have a teenager who struggles with reading but finds most books written at an elementary reading level to be too childish?
-If so, NWT Literacy Council’s book list for youth and adults can help you choose books that are high interest, low vocabulary.
+If so, NWT Literacy Council’s free book list for youth and adults can help you choose books that are high interest, low vocabulary.
 Please be aware that the content in some of the books may not be appropriate for every family, so you’ll still want to check other sources to make sure any book you are considering meets your standards.

 When you aren’t able to preread, what resources does your family use to determine if a book is age appropriate for your children?
 Comment below.